 This crust is not quite as crusty as the fat head crust, but it still does the trick…on one condition…and this condition will make or break the crust.
 Make sure you squeeze ALL of the water out of the cauliflower.
 Wrap the cauliflower in cheesecloth to squeeze out the water into the sink.
-Then when you think you are done squeezing, you are not.
+When you think you are done squeezing, you are not.
 Wrap a towel around that cheesecloth and squeeze some more to make sure you get the cauliflower as dry as possible.

-- 2 12-ounce bags of cauliflower florets, stems removed
+- 2 12-ounce bags of cauliflower florets

 - 1/4 cup grated parmesan

 - 1/2 teaspoon dried basil

 - Pulse cauliflower in a food processor until it resembles the texture of couscous.
 It will have a very snowy appearance.